Hierarchical decomposition of LTL synthesis problem for nonlinear control systems: Conclusion

 \section{Conclusion}

-The first contribution of this paper is to define a method to compute an interval over-approximation of the finite-time reachable set for any continuously differentiable system.
-This method relies on the creation of an auxiliary monotone system obtained by compensating the non-monotone components of the initial system with the extremal values of the corresponding partial derivative over the considered time interval.
-The generality of this result naturally comes at the cost of an increased conservativeness due to this compensation of the dynamics to obtain a monotone system.
-The second contribution is a three-layer hierarchical decomposition of a high-level control problem under a Linear Temporal Logic formula by iteratively solving finer versions of the problem: first solve the problem only on the regions of interest involved in the LTL formula, then realize the obtained sequence of regions by finding discrete plans in the partitioned workspace, and finally synthesize a controller for the dynamical system to follow these plans using an abstraction refinement approach relying on the above over-approximation based reachability analysis.
+The first contribution of this paper is a three-layer hierarchical decomposition of a high-level control problem under a Linear Temporal Logic formula by iteratively solving finer versions of the problem: first solve the problem only on the regions of interest involved in the LTL formula, then realize the obtained sequence of regions by finding discrete plans in the partitioned workspace, finally synthesize a controller for the dynamical system to follow these plans.
+This framework enables the consideration of general LTL control problems for nonlinear systems and the subproblems defined at each layer can be solved through various existing tools.
+The second contribution is a new method to over-approximate the finite-time reachable set of any continuously differentiable system, relying on an auxiliary monotone system obtained by using Jacobian bounds to compensate the non-monotone components of the initial system.
+For generality of the hierarchical framework to continuously differentiable systems, an implementation for layer 3 is proposed using this new reachability analysis result within an abstraction refinement algorithm.

-Since the proposed three-layer approach already provides a very fast solution to the first 2 steps, the main goal for future work is to improve the efficiency of the third step using abstraction refinement which represents the main computation time.
-In particular, to further increase the generality of this solution to dynamical systems of large dimensions, a possible direction is to propose a compositional abstraction refinement approach similar to~\cite{meyer2017nahs} where the dynamical system is first decomposed into subsystems (each considering a subset of state and control variables) before applying the abstraction method to each subsystem at a lower computational cost.
-For a greater re-usability of this solution minimizing inputs from the user, this decomposition of the dynamics should ideally be automated.

-\begin{IEEEbiography}{Pierre-Jean Meyer} received a Master degree (diplôme d'ingénieur) in Electrical Engineering and Automatic Control from the Institut National Polytechnique de Toulouse, France, in 2011.
-He then received a Ph.D. in Automatic Control from Université Grenoble Alpes, France, in 2015.
-Between November 2015 and November 2017, he was a postdoctoral researcher at the Automatic Control Department of KTH Royal Institute of Technology, Stockholm, Sweden.
-Since November 2017, he is a postdoctoral researcher at the Department of Electrical Engineering and Computer Sciences at University of California, Berkeley, USA.

-His research interests include formal methods for hybrid control and more particularly symbolic abstractions, decentralized and compositional approaches, monotone systems and multi-agent systems. \end{IEEEbiography}